 If you happen to be a friend of mine on Facebook, you may have seen this series.

 The top image was from 2009.
-That was basically the year that they met and spent several months developing this connection.
+That was the year the friendship begin.
+While my husband and I have been friends with their parents since college, this was the year that they met and spent several months developing this connection.
 The middle was from 2011.
 The bottom was from 2016.
 My two kids (the girl and boy on the far right).
 My friend’s two boys between mine.